Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Application to actinides

-We employed the full treatment of the SO effects, which effectively doubles the dimension of the basis set.
-This option makes difference with other FLAPW calculations of actinides \cite{Jones,Pen} where the SO coupling was incorporated at the second variational level \cite{Kunes,Vona}, which introduces certain uncontrolled approximations \cite{blapw}.

 The results of our calculations are listed in Table~\ref{tab6} for fcc Ac, Table~\ref{tab7} for fcc Th, Table~\ref{tab8} for cubic ThO$_2$, and Table~\ref{tab9} for cubic UO$_2$.
 ThO$_2$ and UO$_2$ are crystallized in the CaF$_2$ structure.
-As discussed in the Introduction, most calculations of actinides \cite{review-LMTO,Th-LMTO} and their oxides \cite{ThO2-LMTO,Pet,Ols,Kan} have been performed with the full potential LMTO method.
-Although nowadays the full potential LAPW (FLAPW) study of actinides \cite{Jones,Pen} and dioxides \cite{Terki,Shein} are also available, the new feature of the present FLAPW calculations is the complete treatment of the SO couplings.
+As discussed in the Introduction, first calculations of actinides \cite{review-LMTO,Th-LMTO} and their oxides \cite{ThO2-LMTO,Pet,Ols,Kan} have been performed with the full potential LMTO method.
+Although nowadays the full potential LAPW (FLAPW) study of actinides \cite{Jones,Pen} and dioxides \cite{Terki,Shein} are also available, {\it the new feature of the present FLAPW calculations is the complete (full) treatment of the SO couplings}, which effectively doubles the dimension of the basis set.
+This option makes difference with other FLAPW calculations of actinides \cite{Jones,Pen} where the SO coupling was incorporated at the second variational level \cite{Kunes,Vona}, which introduces certain uncontrolled approximations \cite{blapw}.
 Recently, high precision PBE calculations of actinides and their oxides without SO coupling were reported in Ref.\ \cite{Bosoni}.
-They can be compared with our results for the PBE variant with the canonical (the KH basis) calculation without SO coupling.
+They can be compared with our results for the PBE variant with the canonical (the KH basis) calculation without SOC.
 Our equilibrium lattice constants for Ac and Th agree with those given in the Supplementary information of \cite{Bosoni} within 0.2\% and 0.3\%, respectively, while for the dioxides (ThO$_2$, UO$_2$), the difference is 1.2\%.
 This discrepancy is explained by the use of different technical parameters (MT radii, etc.), local orbitals \cite{Nik2}, and even fitting functions (we use the Murnaghan equation of state).

 It is worth mentioning that there are several theoretical studies of UO$_2$ with correlation effects (Hubbard repulsion) \cite{hydr,Shi,Dev,Wang,Vat,UO2-cin,Brun}.
 Such an approach however lies beyond the scope of the present work, which focuses on the peculiarities of the inclusion of relativistic effects.